Learn from the masters you’ve long admired. Soak up their teachings and fine-tune your technique.

 There will be masterclasses with faculty, held in Freiman Hall at the University of Ottawa.
-Among these, YAP Founder and Artistic Director Pinchas Zukerman will teach a public master class with returning Co-Artistic Director Patty Kopec.
-The Program is pleased to welcome Russell Braun, leading the voice division, and Hans Jørgen Jensen returns as head of cello.
-Each will teach masterclasses in their respective instruments featuring some of their current YAP students.
+Among these, YAP Founder and Artistic Director Pinchas Zukerman and Co-Artistic Director Patty Kopec, and Hans Jørgen Jensen will teach classes in their respective instruments featuring some of their current YAP students.

 Each of these professional sessions touches on not only instrumental technique but also on posture, listening, tuning, teaching methods, and communication of important musical ideas.

 Casual works-in-progress concerts during the YAP give students the opportunity to play selections from their assigned chamber pieces and other ensemble work before their final performances.
 Senior students will perform in one of two formal final concerts on June 22 and June 23, 2018.
 Precollege ensembles will perform in their final formal concert on June 23, 2018.

 Our team of professionals can help you with career-related issues.
 Discover new ways to communicate, address problems and take care of yourself in preparation for your musical life.

 Each chamber ensemble meets with Cathy Kerzner, psychologist, to chat about the types of emotional issues that young musicians face.
 Pat Palmer, manual physiotherapist, meets all the students to promote preventative and healthy physical habits that will help maintain a successful musical career.
 Students can book individual private sessions with both Cathy and Pat.